rehierl/node-tree-outliner/1-1-4-node-trees/1-1-path-of-nodes.md

 A path `(p in ×N^k)` is a sequence of nodes `p := (n1,n2,...,nk)` such that `(ni covered-by ni+1)` for `i in [1,#p-1]`.

-clarifications

 * `p := ()` and `p := (n)` are all considered to be a degenerated paths
 * `(p[i] == p[j])` may in general be true for `(i != j)` - i.e. loops, cycles
 * due to `covered-by`, a path may in general be multi-directional
-* e.g. siblings are connected via multi-directional paths
+* e.g. siblings are connected via multi-directional paths of node-length 3
 * such paths are said to have no strict/consistent orientation

 <!-- ======================================================================= -->